TMSL/DMEE-View1/README.md

 Draftsman-EE was a PC-based schematic editor and PCB layout software package by Design Computation, Inc. It was offered from the late 1980's to early 1990's.
-Both the software and thecompany went away before the early days of the internet.
-Also, the software was also not widely advertised.
-Consequently, internet searches turn up almost zero references the company or its Draftsman-EE software, let alone any publicly available archives of the software.
+Both the software and thecompany went away before the early days of the internet and the software was not widely advertised or reviewed.
+Consequently, internet searches turn up almost no references to the company or the Draftsman-EE software, let alone any publicly available archives of the software.

+According to _Choosing A PCB Layout System_, MICRO CORNUCOPIA, #45, Jan-Feb 1989, the software was available in multiple levels using different names and prices (10/1988 pricing shown) based mainly on the inclusion of an autorouter and the autorouter's capabilities.
+The base package did not include any autorouting capability.
+- Draftsman E.E. $695.00
+- DC Design $1195.00
+- DC 810 $1995.00
+- DC CAD $3495.00

 ##  Overview of the software
 The Draftsman-EE schematic files, and much of the associated library files, consist of